-The San Antonio Writing Project, housed in the College of Education and Human Development at the University of Texas at San Antonio, is the local site of the National Writing Project and a collaborative program between the UTSA and San Antonio area schools.
+The San Antonio Writing Project, housed in the Center for the Inquiry of Transformative Literacies (CITL) at the University of Texas at San Antonio (UTSA), is the local site of the National Writing Project and a collaborative program between the UTSA and San Antonio area schools.

 SAWP’s mission is to be a vital resource for local teachers and schools in the arena of writing, and it strives to serve as a model of professional development excellence, teacher leadership, and reform.
-Currently, SAWP is in its ninth year of existence and is made up of 140 teachers K-College from across the San Antonio area.
-SAWP also helped create and partners with the Limpopo Writing Project in South Africa.
-As the local site of NWP, it is important to detail what NWP (and thus SAWP) stands for.
+Currently, SAWP is in its 11th year of existence and is made up of hundreds of teachers K-16 from across the San Antonio area.

 About the National Writing Project